rtgodwin/rtgodwin.github.io/_docs/prep.md

 - I messed up last session - no more group rolls.
 Need a role-playing reason for soing something.
 - Metagaming.
 Can't discuss tactics, or act on unknown information.
 Ok to talk about general things, but in the moment, can't discuss.
 - Characters have to act consistently.
+- We have several stealthy characters.
+If trying to hide as a group, given time - majority needs to beat the perception of the enemies.
+- There's a rule for almost everything.

 ### Transition
 - Finethir never produced any gold, but allowed you to stay at his place for as long as you wanted.
 Kind of a podunk backwater town, you left.